-We estimate a structural econometric model for supply and demand in Western Denmark, representing a combined thermal and wind production system, and for supply and demand in Southern Norway, representing a pure reservoir based hydro power system.
+We estimate, using a hierarchical Bayesian instrumental variables method (Lancaster (20014), Lopes and Polson (2014)), a structural econometric model for supply and demand in Western Denmark, representing a combined thermal and wind production system, and for supply and demand in Southern Norway, representing a pure reservoir based hydro power system.
 The supply function for the hydro producers depends on the water value, or the shadow price on stored water, which in turn depends on the current reservoir content relative to normal reservoir content for the season.
-A specification consistent with the theoretical model by Evans, Guthrie and Lu (2013)..
-This gives us a dynamic model of the hydro system.
+Such a specification is consistent with the theoretical model by Evans, Guthrie and Lu (2013).
+This gives a dynamic model of the hydro system.
 Using historical data for wind production, water inflow and demand drivers such as temperature and daylight we are able to simulate the power production, consumption and prices as well as the direction of the power flow between the two countries.
 Furthermore, the model gives detailed information about changes in consumer's and producer's surplus in the two countries.
 The model can be used to simulate, among other things, the effects of increased wind power production capacity, reduced thermal production capacity and expanded/contracted transmission capacity between the two countries.
+The Bayesian estimation employs a Markov Chain Monte Carlo method, and the resulting posterior distributions for the model parameters are used to obtain the posterior predictive distributions of all the simulated variables.
+Thus we are able to supplement the model results with detailed uncertainty assessments of all results.